-1. This case challenges the government's unprecedented new system for restricting immigration along the Canadian and Mexican borders in the name of public health and under the purported authority of 42 U.S.C. § 265.
-This system is established in a set of agency documents-a new regulation, several orders, and an implementation memo-which Plaintiffs collectively refer to as the "Title 42 Immigration Process" or "Title 42 Process."

-2. Among other things, the Title 42 Process authorizes the summary expulsion of unaccompanied minors without any procedural protections-even if the child shows no signs of having COVID-19, and even if the child is fleeing danger and seeking protection in the United States.
+- 1. This case presents the first legal challenge to the government's unprecedented new system for restricting immigration along the Canadian and Mexican borders in the name of public health and under the purported authority of 42 U.S.C. § 265.
+This system is established in a set of agency documents-a new regulation, several orders, and an implementation memo-which Plaintiff collectively refers to as the "Title 42 Immigration Process" or "Title 42 Process." - 2.
+Among other things, the Title 42 Process authorizes the summary expulsion of unaccompanied minors without any procedural protections-even if the child shows no signs of having COVID-19, and even if the child is fleeing danger and seeking protection in the United States. - 3.
+Plaintiff G.Y.J.P. is a 13-year-old girl from El Salvador.
+Her mother, a former police officer in El Salvador, was targeted by the notorious Salvadoran gangs after she refused to cooperate with them.
+Forced to quickly flee for her life, she was granted legal protection by the United States and now lives here lawfully.
+In April 2020, Plaintiff sought to join her mother in the United States, when the gangs who had targeted her mother began threatening her life in El Salvador. - 4.
+When G.Y.J.P. arrived in the United States, she informed officials that she was fleeing danger, that her mother lives here, and that she had her mother's phone number.
+The officials did not contact her mother or process her for transfer to an Office of Refugee Resettlement ("ORR") facility for unaccompanied children.
+Instead, pursuant to the Title 42 Process, they summarily deported her to El Salvador without a hearing or any process.
+Plaintiff displayed no symptoms of COVID-19.

-3. Texas Civil Rights Project ("TCRP") files suit on behalf of dozens of unnamed migrant minors who came to the United States unaccompanied, were apprehended by U.S. Customs and Border Protection ("CBP"), were subjected to the Title 42 Process, and who-as of July 23, 2020- were temporarily housed in Hampton Inn & Suites McAllen, 10 West Expressway 83, McAllen, Texas 78501, as they await their deportation pursuant to the Title 42 Process (hereinafter "Unnamed Children").

-4. The Unnamed Children are entitled to access to counsel by statute, yet TCRP has been denied access to these children to inform them or their relatives of their legal rights.